 In 1980 Sony/Tek built a second eight story building next to the original building which had corridors connecting the two on the first three floors.
 Sony/Tek headquarters, the Tokyo field office, engineering, marketing, and the Information Display Group moved to the second building.

 In 1983 Sony/Tek expanded the facility in Gotemba.
 In the time period from 1965 to 1990 sales expanded more than 10X.
 This photo shows the Gotemba facility with the original building on the right and the expansion on the left.
 The Gotemba building can be seen today on Google Maps by searching for "35.284408, 138.907316".

 1985 marked the 20th anniversary of Sony/Tektronix.
 There were two issues of TekWeek on May 10th and June 21st highlighting the anniversary.
 Click on the images to view the PDF.

 This excerpt from a summary of Sony/Tektronix was also produced in 1985 for the board meeting.
 Click on the image to view the PDF.

 Here is an organizational chart for Sony/Tektronix from 1988

-Sony/Tek continued as a 50/50 joint venture until 2002 when Tektronix fully acquired them.
-Tektronix leveraged the sales and distribution arm of Sony/Tek but began to integrate the engineering function into the rest of the organization.
-Technically this photo is of Tek Japan but other than the two Beaverton folk is the same organization in the same building doing the same work as when they were part of Sony/Tek.
+Sony/Tek continued as a 50/50 joint venture until 2002 when Tektronix fully acquired the company as Tektronix Japan.
+Tektronix leveraged the sales and distribution arm of Sony/Tek but began to integrate other functions into the rest of the Beaverton organization.
+Manufacturing at Gotemba was shut down in 2005 and the building sold.

-Sony/Tek had developed core competencies in spectrum analyzer and waveform synthesis technologies and eventually these were brought back to the Beaverton campus and engineering in Shinagawa were shut down.
+Sony/Tek, and later Tektronix Japan, had engineering competencies in spectrum analyzers and waveform synthesis technologies.
+Eventually these skills and some resources were relocated to the Beaverton campus and engineering in Shinagawa was shut down in 2008.